 Fatty fish, like salmon, have numerous health benefits.
 When selecting fish at the store, be sure to select wild-caught salmon whenever possible.
 Fatty fish contain two particular types of omega–3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 DHA helps improve brain development and function[*].

 Unhealthy Fats to Avoid

 Partially hydrogenated oils and hydrogenated oils, also known as trans fats, were created in the early 1900s as a way to make unsaturated fats shelf-stable and solid at room temperature.

-Note: there are some trans fats that exist naturally.
-These can be found in grass-fed meats and natural dairy products, but they are not the same nor harmful like the trans fats mentioned here.
+There are some trans fats that exist naturally.
+These can be found in grass-fed meats and natural, high-fat dairy products like full-fat yogurt, cheese and butter; but are not the same nor harmful like the trans fats mentioned here.

 Processed and Heated Oils

-Stick to the good fats like saturated fat, MUFAs and PUFAs when you’re choosing what keto foods to eat.
+Healthy fat foods provide various health benefits and help you get into ketosis.
+Stick to good fats like saturated fat, MUFAs and PUFAs when you’re choosing what foods to eat.

 Eat high-quality saturated fats from animal sources and unsaturated fats that aren’t processed, with an extra focus on good sources of omega–3s.
 Avoid processed trans fats, low-quality oils or heated polyunsaturated oils.

 For more information on how to incorporate healthy fats into your diet, click here to get a free healthy fats recipe book.